What Is Recovery in Running?

 5. Thinking recovery equals laziness

-It’s not a break from progress, it’s part of it.
+It’s not a break from progress.
+Rather, it’s an essential part of the overall journey toward improvement.

 FAQ: What Is Recovery in Running?